Ordina-Group/JWorks-blog/_posts/2024-03-25-whats-cooking.md

 # Leveraging AI (DRAFT - Jonathan)

-In our setup, the backend gets data from the Chrome plugin via an HTTP request.
-It then dives into various tasks, many of which involve AI.
+In our application, the backend receives data via HTTP-request delivered by the Chrome plugin.
+It then carries out various operations on this data, with most of them leveraging AI.

-We can split these AI tasks into two main categories:

-- Data cleaning
-- Content generation
+The first operation is cleaning the data by removing undesired elements.

-First up, there's data cleaning.
-Here, the AI sorts through the data, getting rid of any bits we don't want.
-In our case, that means sifting out the not-so-tasty ingredients from a bunch that could be edible.
+In our context, this means sifting out inedible ingredients from a collection of potentially edible ones.

-Without AI, handling this would mean digging into a huge dataset and running loads of searches.
-But in our app, it's as easy as a single prompt and waiting for the AI's response.
-It's almost like the AI can tell at a glance if something's safe to eat—talk about stubborn!

-Once we've got our ingredients list all sorted, it's time for the second AI task: cooking up some content in the form of recipes.

-The AI needs to consider all the recipe requirements and make sure its responses are consistent and clear.

-Otherwise, it's like trying to follow a recipe without knowing if you need a pinch or a dash—it just doesn't work!

-Now, there are a couple of ways to keep things consistent:

-- Custom AI Model: You make your own AI model from scratch.
-It takes more time and effort, but it fits your needs like a glove.
-- Standard AI Model with Detailed Prompts: You use an existing AI model but give it super detailed prompts to guide its performance.

-We went with the second option.
-Even though the first one might be more efficient in terms of prompts, the second one lets us compare AI models easily by giving them all the same instructions.
-It's like a taste test for AI!

-And to make sure the AI's responses are properly formatted, we used a technique called "Few-Shot Prompting.".

-Basically, you give the AI a question and answer to learn from, and it picks up on the pattern.
-For this, we set up a template to base our prompt on, plugging in the user's data before sending it off to the AI.
+Once we have this refined list of ingredients, we move on to our second operation, which involves generating a recipe.
+The AI model must consider all user-provided recipe requirements and consistently format its responses.
+Failure to do so could result in the AI model's responses being challenging to reliably parse into objects in a Java environment.

+To address this issue, there are two potential solutions.

+The first approach entails creating a custom AI model, allocating sufficient resources, and training it to align with your specific use case.
+Although the setup process may demand more time and resources, it could streamline prompt messages and decrease the number of tokens used in AI operations.

+The second approach involves utilizing a standard AI model while supplying it with detailed prompt messages.
+This method simplifies the comparison of your AI model's out-of-the-box performance, a convenience we appreciated in our study.
+Given that prompts are stateless, we must furnish all necessary information, instructions, and context with each prompt.
+To ensure proper formatting of the AI model's responses, we implemented a prompting technique known as "few-shot prompting."
+Essentially, with few-shot prompting, you provide the AI model with an example question and answer from which it can discern a pattern.
+For this approach, we devised a template encompassing all required information.

 # AI Benchmarking